NDOMINEY/ND-Music-Tuition/README.md

   - No errors found when tested through official [Jigsaw validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fndominey.github.io%2FND-Music-Tuition&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

 ### Unfixed Bugs
+- Hamburger Menu HTML coding causes html validation fail but presents no issue on deployed website.
+This needs to be addressed and Hamburger Menu created in a different method to remove error.
+- Hamburger Menu sometimes flashed when full screen page is loaded.

 ## Technologies Used
 ### Main Languages Used